CARRIER-project/carrier-website/privacy.md

 We store the data in secure IT servers throughout the duration of the project and four years after the publication of the results of our study, for reproducibility purposes.

+## **Which personal data we process**
+We only process the data we need to make the prediction model as accurate as possible, according to the literature.
+These are: gender, birth year, weight, area of residence, blood pressure, cholesterol, comorbidities, diagnosis of cardiovascular disease (CVD), hospitalisation for CVD (CVD), family history of cardiovascular disease.

 ### **Contact details UM**
 If you have any questions about this privacy statement, if you would like to know more about how UM handles personal data or if you have a complaint, please contact: